turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

 ### Technical Presentation

 * 4: The student has a well organized presentation that addresses each point directly and uses technical vocabulary correctly throughout the presentation.
-* 3: Student presents their code and is able to talk about all the presentation points.
+* 3: Student presents their code and is prepared to talk through all the presentation points.
-* 2: Student presents their code and is able to talk about 3-4 of the presentation points.
+* 2: Student presents their code and is prepared to talk through 2-3 of the presentation points.
 * 1: Student is unprepared for the presentation and requires prompts from the instructor to talk about the code.

 ### Feature Delivery

 * 4: Project completes all requirements and at least one extension.
 * 3: Project completes all requirements
-* 2: Project fails to complete 1 - 3 required endpoints
+* 2: Project fails to complete 1 - 2 required endpoints
-* 1: Project fails to complete more than 3 endpoints
+* 1: Project fails to complete more than 3 or more endpoints

 ### Test Driven Development